 dfdl:bitOrder Example

 Consider a structure of 4 logical elements.
 The total length is 16 bits.

-Assume dfdl:lengthUnits is 'bits'dfdl:representation is 'binary', dfdl:binaryNumberRep is 'binary':
+Assume the lengths here are measured in bits (dfdl:lengthUnits is 'bits'), and that these are binary integers (dfdl:representation is 'binary', dfdl:binaryNumberRep is 'binary'):

 <element name="A" type="xs:int" dfdl:length="3"/> <!-- having value 3 -->